lockwooddev/python-wowapi/docs/index.rst

 Python-wowapi
 =============

-Python-wowapi is a client library for interacting with the World of Warcraft.
+Python-wowapi is a client library for interacting with the World of Warcraft Community API.
-Community API.

-I designed the library to wrap data in python instead of returning json.
-It also has to be easy and fast to use.

 ::